 What Happens After My Dental Implant Surgery?

-You should avoid rinsing, spitting or touching the wound on the day of surgery.
+After your oral and maxillofacial surgery, you should avoid rinsing, spitting, or touching the wound on the day of surgery.
 There will be a metal healing abutment protruding minimally through the gum tissue.
-Follow all surgery recovery instructions to help the body heal faster.
+Follow all oral and maxillofacial surgery recovery instructions to help the body heal faster.
 Our dental implant Wichita surgeons will give you instructions for your recovery.
 For questions and concerns please contact your Wichita dental implant surgeon.

 In the 24 hours following surgery, it’s normal to experience some bleeding or redness in the saliva.
 Control excessive bleeding by placing gauze over the cut and biting down for at least 30 minutes.
 Call our dental implants Wichita office immediately if bleeding continues.

 It’s normal to experience swelling during the recovery period.
 For the first 36 hours after surgery, continuously apply an ice pack or towel filled with ice to the cheek in order to reduce swelling.

 It’s important to stay hydrated by drinking fluids.
 However, avoid hot food and beverages.
 On the day of the surgery, patients should stick with soft foods only.
 Consult with your doctor, but you should be able to return to a normal diet after pain subsides.

 Local anesthetic given at surgery will wear off in a few hours.
 Long-term local anesthetics are effective for 6-8 hours.
 After anesthesia wears off, you can control pain with prescribed anti-inflammatory medication (Motrin).
 If pain is severe, your doctor may prescribe a narcotic pain medication with specific directions for you to follow.

 In order to avoid infection, it’s important for patients to take the prescribed antibiotics as directed by their doctor.